Five Easy Day Trips from Sydney by Train

 Brooklyn and the Hawkesbury River

-The Hawkesbury River is a popular spot for local water lovers with fishing, skiing, kayaking and houseboat rental popular along its 120km path from Broken Bay to Penrith.
-It is thought to be one of the cleanest rivers in the state.
+The Hawkesbury River is a popular spot for local water lovers.
+Fishing, skiing, kayaking and houseboat rental are popular along its 120km path from Broken Bay to Penrith.
+It is thought to be one of the cleanest in the state.

 Brooklyn and the Hawkesbury River